emilyruby/manifestoo/labour.md

 * Recruit 3000 more prison officers and review the training and professional development available.
 * Insist on personal rehabilitation plans for all prisoners.
-* Review the provision of mental health services in prisons.
 * No new private prisons.
 * Embed restorative justice practices across all youth offending institutions.

-## Additional Infrastructure

 ### Local Communities